-Croup is an infection that affects the upper portion of the airway, including the larynx (voice box) and trachea (windpipe).
-It’s common in young children between the ages of 6 months and 3 years.
-It tends to occur in the fall months.
+Croup is a condition caused by an infection that affects the upper portion of the airway, including the larynx (voice box) and trachea (windpipe).
+It’s

 Common symptoms of croup include:

 The symptoms of croup are often worse in the evening or when a child is anxious or crying.
 They usually last for 3 to 5 days, though a mild cough may linger for up to a week.
 If your child has any trouble breathing, seek medical attention immediately.

 The infection that causes croup is contagious.
 But how contagious is it to adults?
 Is it more contagious between children?
 Read on to find out.

 Croup is most often caused by a viral infection, typically by a type of virus called a parainfluenza virus.
 Other viruses that can cause it include:

 In rare cases, bacteria can cause croup.
 This type of croup is often more severe than viral types.

 The infection that causes croup is contagious, meaning that it can be transmitted from person to person.
 The infection-causing agents (pathogens) are transferred by inhaling respiratory droplets that are produced when someone with croup coughs or sneezes.

 In addition, coming into contact with contaminated surfaces, such as doorknobs or faucet handles, and then touching the face, nose, or mouth can spread the infection.

 Teenagers sometimes develop croup, but it’s very rare in adults.
 Adult airways are larger and more developed than those of children.
 As a result, they might come into contact with the virus and possibly develop an infection, but it will not cause the same breathing issues that it does in children.